cloudnativeessentials/dra-tutorial/README.md

 kind-control-plane   Ready    control-plane   2m27s   v1.34.0
 kind-worker          Ready    <none>          2m14s   v1.34.0
 ```

+DRA graduated to stable in v1.34 on August 27, 2025.
+The core DRA APIs `resource.k8s.io/v1` graduated to stable.
+In v1.33, they were `resource.k8s.io/v1beta1`.

 Before we look at the DRA resources, let's take a look at a generic DRA Resource Driver